Me: “Babe, I’m like a cast iron pan. It just gets better. I can’t use soap I’m poreous.”

 I moved with a purpose and he kept up with me.
 To my surprise I began to enjoy the company, as I had deprived myself of human interaction in the past weeks.
 Being a kiwi, he spoke with a heavy accent that sometimes preceded my ability to understand words.

-Or I made a subconscious excuse for going deaf.
+Or this was a subconscious excuse for going deaf.

 “Is it true in America, that people go on dates all the time?”
 He inquired.